Opened: May 1956

 - 1986 – Scaliwags (replaced Flying Elephants)

 Carousel Plaza, added in 1981, used to have a Mother Goose mural painted on the back wall that faced Mother Gooseland.
-By the end of a 1985 renovation, most of the Mother Goose references disappeared and the area became known as Kiddieland.
-That same year, Puff The Little Fire Dragon replaced the Kiddie Coaster.
+An “all-new Mother Gooseland” was introduced in 1985 with the new Puff, the Little Fire Dragon, relocated rides and a reconfigured Speedway, Jr. track to allow for better circulation.
+The chain link fences around rides were replaced by new wrought iron railings.
+By that time, most of the Mother Goose references disappeared and the area eventually became known as Kiddieland.

 21ST CENTURY EXPANSION